LyunKi/lyunki-blog-source/source/_posts/daily-English.md

 adj.
 The `senior` people in an organization or profession have the highest and most important jobs. adj.
 A `brisk` activity or action is done quickly and in an energetic way.
 v.
 If one thing `boost` another, it causes it to increase, improve, or be more successful.

+## 2022/10/09

+n.[C] Your `colleagues` are the people you work with, especially in a professional job. n.[U] `Retail` is the activity of selling goods direct to the public, usually in small quantities.
+v.
+If you `specialize in` a thing, you know a lot about it and concentrate a great deal of your time and energy on it, especially in your work or when you are studying or training.
+v.
+If you `soak` something or leave it to soak, you put it into a liquid and leave it there.